Mobile Dental Program helps create smiles for patients

 About the Author

-Tami Hughes is a public affairs coordinator for Advocate Aurora Health.
+Tami Hughes is a public affairs coordinator for Advocate Health Care and Aurora Health Care.
 She attended college at the University of Miami and loves watching her Hurricanes play just about anything.
 She enjoys cooking and going to concerts with her husband.
 Her heart is made happy by her children, Neenah and Jack, and her dog child, Rizzo.